U.S. ‘wasted’ months before preparing for virus pandemic

 For nearly a month, Trump rebuffed calls from Cuomo and others to use his authority under the Defense Production Act to order companies to increase production of ventilators and personal protective equipment.
 He suggested the private sector was acting sufficiently on its own.

 More than three months after China revealed the first COVID-19 cases, Trump finally relented last week, saying he will order companies to ramp up production of critical supplies.
-By then, confirmed cases of COVID-19 within the United States had surged to the highest in the world, with more than 300,000 people infected, and deaths have topped 8,400.
+By then, confirmed cases of COVID-19 within the United States had surged to the highest in the world.
+Now, the number of people infected in the U.S. has climbed to more than 300,000 and deaths have topped 8,400.

 Trump spent January and February playing down the threat from the new virus.
 He derided warnings of pandemic reaching the U.S. as a hoax perpetrated by Democrats and the media.
 As the World Health Organization declared the outbreak a global public health emergency on Jan.
 30, Trump assured the American people that the virus was “very well under control” and he predicted “a very good ending.”